Choose the health content that’s right for you, and get it delivered right in your inbox.

 Older age doesn’t have to slow you down.
 Find out how a few assistive devices can help you stay active and moving through your best life.

 Muscle weakness, joint pain, unsteadiness on your feet.
 There are a number of different health issues that can affect mobility — the ability to get around.
 But that doesn’t mean you have to slow down on living your best life.
-The right products and tools can help you manager mobility challenges, so you are able to stay more active, independent and fulfilled.
+The right products and tools can help you manage mobility challenges, so you are able to stay more active, independent and fulfilled.

 Talk to your doctor about what products could safely help you, and consider these, too.